cristianomg10/n-days-of-keras-challenge/README.md

 ### Results
 The MLP got 100% of accuracy on tests when using in a configuration with 4x64x64x8x3 neurons and 10000 epochs.

+## Day 2
+### Description
+(2017-04-04)
+MLP for Regression using Boston Housing dataset.
+I used 13x8x8x1.

+## Results
+Using RELU activation function, it has gotten a good MSE (3.5 x 10^(-3)), but I think it had some kind of overfitting.
+Later I'll take a deeper look on the dataset and on whether the model is overfit.